-Freshman Year, Spring Semester (2 credit hours per semester)
+Freshman Year, Spring Semester (1 credit hour)

 This course focuses on the art of writing and reasoning well.
 It is designed to help students discern and apply order in sentences and arguments by studying the logical properties of and relations between sentences.